Effects of model misspecification on small area estimators: Conclusion

 \section{Conclusion}

 In this paper, we investigate the effects of misspecified mean structure and sampling variance in the well-known nested error regression model on EBLUP and OBP that uses (i) unit-level auxiliary variables only and (ii) area-level auxiliary variables only (i.e., unit context model).
-Through simulated scenarios, we illustrate that, in the presence of substantial model misspecifications, OBP procedure for unit context model shows better performance than that of the corresponding unit-level model using unit-specific auxiliary variables.
-Also, with known sampling variances, the performance of OBP under area-level model and unit-context model is similar, and both are better than the OBP using unit-specific auxiliary variables.
-These findings suggest that implementing the OBP procedure within unit-context models could be a viable alternative when faced with challenges such as the absence of census information and/or potential model misspecification issues.
-While we do not have a clear understanding why OBP for nested error model with solely unit level auxiliary variables performs poorly in our simulation study, it appears that the difference between the sample and population means of the auxiliary variables could be a potential factor.
-We encourage further theoretical and empirical research to understand this unexpected behavior of OBP for nested error model with solely unit level auxiliary variables.
+Through a series of simulations, we demonstrate that under significant model misspecifications, the OBP procedure for the area-level model and the unit context model outperforms the corresponding unit-level model that relies solely on unit-specific auxiliary variables.

+We propose two potential reasons for the underperformance of OBP-UNIT: first, the difference between the sample and population means of the auxiliary variables may negatively affect the performance of OBP-UNIT; second, the numerical stability of the BPE for variance components using unit-level auxiliary variables could be a contributing factor.
+Our results suggest that utilizing the OBP procedure with area-level auxiliary variables is a promising alternative, particularly when challenges such as the lack of census information and model misspecification is a concern.

+Furthermore, when choosing between the unit-context model and the area-level model, we recommend the area-level model as it may offer greater stability.
+In the area-level model, the variance of sampling errors can be estimated using smoothing methods and is less dependent on the assumed model which may be misspecified.
+Finally, we recommend further theoretical and empirical research to explore and better understand these unexpected outcomes in the OBP for nested error models that utilize only unit-level auxiliary variables.